balkrishnarawool/puzzles/puzzles/03Complex.md

 Complex Puzzle

 Your task is to find a secret message.
 The message is written on a paper with ink-drops.
-The ink used is special, so it is visible through the paper.
+The paper is transparent, so the ink is visible through the paper.

 In the below input, the `#` represents an ink-drop and a `.` represents an empty space.
 ```